timwright12/project-starter/README.md

 ## Usage

-This is the basic structure of the files inside Corkscrew:
+This is the basic structure of the files inside the repository:

 ```
 assets/